House Financial Services Committee Issues Report on Taxpayer Exposure Mitigation Act

 Basis of estimate: For this estimate, CBO assumes that H.R.
 2246 will be enacted near the end of fiscal year 2017 and that the necessary amounts will be appropriated for each fiscal year.

 Under current law, residential and commercial property owners can choose to buy flood insurance through the NFIP.
-Property owners who buy coverage through the NFIP pay annual premiums which are deposited into the
+Property owners who buy coverage through the NFIP pay annual premiums which are deposited into the National Flood Insurance Fund (NFIF) and are used to pay flood damage claims submitted by policyholders.

 Currently, there are about 5 million properties insured by the NFIP.
 Of those properties, about 340,000 (or 6.7 percent) are commercial properties, CBO estimates.
 How many of those properties are subject to the mandatory purchase requirement is unknown because the properties' lending institutions are required to enforce the requirement and aggregate data on properties subject to that requirement do not exist.

 Reinsurance.
 The NFIP is also authorized to purchase reinsurance from private reinsurance or capital markets.
 Reinsurance is a mechanism by which a primary insurer, like the NFIP, can guard against catastrophic losses by paying a premium to one or multiple private entities that then assume the liability to pay certain claims at an agreed upon level of losses.
-In 2017, the NFIP purchased about
+In 2017, the NFIP purchased about $1 billion of reinsurance for a single flood with insurable claims between $4 billion and $8 billion.
+The NFIP paid a premium of $150 million for that reinsurance and the coverage will last through January 1, 2018.

-The bill would eliminate the requirement to buy flood insurance for commercial properties located in an SFHA and would require
+The bill would eliminate the requirement to buy flood insurance for commercial properties located in an SFHA and would require FEMA to purchase reinsurance in the private market.

 Commercial Property.
 Using a database of NFIP policy information, CBO estimates that in 2017 there are approximately 230,000 commercial structures in SFHAs with NFIP policies, of which 40 percent pay subsidized premiums.
+FEMA does not track which NFIP insured properties are subject to that mandatory purchase requirement, but CBO expects the majority (about 75 percent) of those properties have a loan from a federally regulated lending institution.
+Thus, CBO estimates that in 2017 approximately 170,000 commercial properties are subject to the requirement to purchase flood insurance.

 In 2014, the Government Accountability Office (GAO) reported that many property owners do not recognize the potential damage that may be caused to their property by a flood and underestimate the risk of a flood to their property.1 While CBO cannot determine how many commercial properties subject to the mandatory purchase requirement have NFIP coverage solely because they are required to, we expect that many such property owners underestimate their flood risk.
-Owners of commercial property face NFIP premiums and fees that average about
+Owners of commercial property face NFIP premiums and fees that average about $3,000 per year.
+CBO expects that within a few years about half of the owners of commercial properties currently subject to the mandatory purchase requirement would discontinue buying flood insurance under H.R.
+2246.
+CBO is unaware of any empirical information about the propensity of individuals to drop mandated insurance requirements when given the opportunity.
+However, because many property owners underestimate the risks they face from flooding, CBO expects that a significant number of commercial policyholders would gradually drop coverage if they were not required to have it.

 1See Government Accountability Office, Overview of GAO's Past Work on the National Flood Insurance Programs (May 2014).